 Introduction to Montgomery, New Jersey

 Montgomery, New Jersey, in Somerset county, is 18 miles N of Trenton, New Jersey and 35 miles SW of Newark, New Jersey.
-The town is conveniently located inside the Middlesex - Somerset - Hunterdon metropolitan area.
-There are an estimated 17,481 people in Montgomery.
+The town is located inside the Middlesex - Somerset - Hunterdon metropolitan area.

 The earliest landowners of this region were actually speculators who did not live in the area themselves, but sold parts of their land to various companies.
 These tracts of land were then subdivided and sold to people who planned to settle in the area.
 The area was originally referred to as the Western Precinct of Somerset County.
 It was established as Montgomery Township in 1798.
 The town was named in honor of Colonel Richard Montgomery.